aantron/ocaml.org/data/planet/rgrinberg/type-safe-routing---baby-steps.md

 source:
 ---

 <p>Type safe routing means different things to different people.
-So let&rsquo;s
+So let’s
 start by clarifying the intended meaning in this post.
 There are 2 widely used definitions:</p>